emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     the MPS is allowed to have.

-    For example, setting the :term:`spare commit limit` to 0.5 will allow the arena to retain up to 50% of :term:`committed memory` as :term:`spare committed memory`.
+    For example, setting the :term:`spare commit limit` to 0.5 will allow the arena to retain up to 50% of :term:`committed <mapped>` memory as :term:`spare committed memory`.

     The spare commit limit can be set by passing the :c:macro:`MPS_KEY_SPARE` :term:`keyword argument` to